Student Organization Information

 - **Using tape, staples, or thumb tacks is strictly prohibited on any surface.

-Rush Week is the primary recruiting event hosted during the second week of each semester to showcase your organization, along with other Bauer College programs for involvement.
-This event is exclusively for recognized Bauer student organizations that have successfully completed the registration process the UH Center for Student Involvement.
-Undergraduate organization tables will be located in the back drum area of Melcher Hall from 9 a.m.-3 p.m. and graduate organizations will be in the AIM Ticker area of Melcher Hall from 4-6 p.m.
+The Student Involvement Fair is the primary event hosted during the second week of each semester to showcase your organization, along with other Bauer College programs for involvement.
+This event is exclusively for student organizations associated with Bauer College that have successfully completed the registration process the UH Center for Student Involvement and are in association with Bauer College.
 Each organization is responsible for providing its own decorations, promotional materials, equipment, and maintaining decorum and proper sound volume during class times.